 While the need for well-developed algorithms and analytical workflows is self-evident, the presentation of results is equally important.

 Viscovery solutions provide a powerful visual approach to explore data, reveal relevant dependences and gain insight.
 Predictive models created by Viscovery increase effectiveness, both in the laboratory and in the clinical setting.
 For example, large gene expression and DNA sequence data sets can be analyzed to identify “gene signatures” in cancer cells, analyze the molecular mechanisms underlying an adverse drug reaction or reveal the effects of mutations in different pathogenic microbes.

 Viscovery solutions have been used successfully in health informatics for:

 - Gene expression analysis and metabolic profiling

 - Medical diagnostics and pathological classification

 - Treatment and prescription cost analysis

-In collaboration with Biomax, Viscovery’s flagship project in personalized medicine is a collaboration with the CIRO+ Center of Excellence for Chronic Organ Failure in The Netherlands.
-The project unites Viscovery data mining with Biomax's BioXM Knowledge Management Environment to analyze data collected from patients suffering from chronic obstructive pulmonary disease (COPD) and to apply the obtained results to improve therapy outcomes.
+Viscovery’s flagship project in personalized medicine is a collaboration with the CIRO+ Center of Excellence for Chronic Organ Failure in The Netherlands.
+The project utilizes Viscovery data mining to analyze data collected from patients suffering from chronic obstructive pulmonary disease (COPD) and to apply the obtained results to improve therapy outcomes.